Guided Flows for Generative Modeling and Decision Making: Conditional Generative Modeling

 \subsection{Conditional Image Generation}

-We use the official \emph{face-blurred} ImageNet data and then downsample to 64×64 using the open source preprocessing scripts from \citet{chrabaszcz2017downsampled}.
-We then train Guided Flow Matching models $p_t(x | y)$ where $x$ denotes an image and $y$ is the class label of that image, using the same architecture and hyperparameter settings as in \citep{dhariwal2021diffusion}.
-As a baseline, we consider a diffusion model (DDPM; \citealt{ho2022classifier}) guided using classifier-free guidance \citep{ho2022classifier}.
-For Guided Flows, we consider two affine Gaussian probability paths, the optimal transport (FM-OT) path considered by \citet{lipman2022flow} and the cosine scheduling (FM-CS) path considered by \citet{albergo2022building}.
-We note that both FM-OT and FM-CS satisfy the assumptions of \eqref{e:gaussian_cond_paths}.
-All models were trained with the same hyperparameters and number of iterations.
+We downsample the official \emph{face-blurred} ImageNet dataset to images of 64×64 pixels, using the open source preprocessing scripts from \citet{chrabaszcz2017downsampled}.
+We train Guided Flow Matching models $p_t(x | y)$ where $x$ denotes an image and $y$ is the class label of that image.
+In particular, we consider two affine Gaussian probability paths, the optimal transport (FM-OT) path considered by \citet{lipman2022flow} and the cosine scheduling (FM-CS) path considered by \citet{albergo2022building}.
+As a baseline, we train diffusion models (DDPM; \citealt{ho2020denoising, song2020score}) with classifier-free guidance \citep{ho2022classifier}.
+We report the results of both standard sampling of DDPM and also the deterministic DDIM sampling algorithm \citep{song2020denoising}.
+All the models have the same U-Net architecture adopted from \citet{dhariwal2021diffusion}, and trained with the same hyperparameters and number of iterations, as listed in Table~\ref{tbl:imagenet_hp}.

 Results are displayed in \Cref{fig:imagenet64}.
-We see that guidance for Flow Matching models can drastically help increase sample quality (reducing FID from $2.54$ to $1.68$) using a midpoint solver with 200 number of function evaluations (NFE).
+We see that guidance for Flow Matching models can drastically help increase sample quality (reducing FID from $2.54$ to $1.68$) using a midpoint solver with 200 number of function evaluations (NFE), i.e. 200 ODE steps.
 We do see that the optimal guidance weight can change depending on the compute cost (NFE), with NFE=10 having a higher optimal guidance weight.
 Additionally, in \Cref{fig:imagenet64_efficiency} we show the Pareto front of the sample quality and efficiency tradeoff, plotted for each model.
 We note that the optimal guidance weight can be very different between each model, with DDPM noticeably requiring a larger guidance weight.
 Here we find that FM-OT models are slightly more efficient than the other models that we consider.